Chirag-ahir/JAVA-All-Basic/README.md

   --> It's used to implement abstraction.

 What is Marker Interface ?<br>
 An empty interface in Java is referred as a Marker interface.
 Serializable and Cloneable are some popular ex. of Marker Interface.
+It provides run-time type information about objects,

   What is Functional Interface ?<br>
   An interface that contains only one abstract method is known as functional interface.
 It can have any number of default and static methods.<br>